jooa-thesis/git-github-fundamentals-Git-GitHub-Fundamentals/README.md

 * Create a new markdown file in this repository.
 Let them know what you learned and what you are still confused about!
 Experiment with different styles!
 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
 * Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.
 * [Let us know what you liked or didn’t like about the content of this course](https://support.github.com/contact/education).
 What would you like to see more of?
 What would be interesting or helpful to your learning journey?

 ---
-# Autograding Example: Python
-This example project is written in Python, and tested with pytest.

-### The assignment
-The tests are failing right now because the method isn't outputting the correct string.
-Fixing this up will make the tests green.

-### Setup command
-`sudo -H pip3 install pytest`

-### Run command
-`pytest`
-- then make fixes to according source code

-### Notes
-- pip's install path is not included in the PATH var by default, so without installing via `sudo -H`, pytest would be unaccessible.
----

 - ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)
 * [Git and GitHub learning resources](https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources)